GreeniusGenius/m1-prism-launcher-hack-1.8.9/README.md

 Want to get Minecraft running natively on a Mac with an Apple Silicon (M series) chip?
 Thanks to [the excellent work](https://gist.github.com/tanmayb123/d55b16c493326945385e815453de411a) by [Tanmay Bakshi](https://gist.github.com/tanmayb123), it's possible!

+This fork of the [https://github.com/yusefnapora/m1-multimc-hack ](original repo), but I should have really directly forked [this repository] (https://github.com/ankleBowl/m1-multimc-hack-1.8).
-This fork of the original repo, is only intended to be used with Minecraft 1.8.9.
+This is only intended to be used with Minecraft 1.8.9.

 This repo contains a wrapper script to be used with [Prism Launcher](https://prismlauncher.org) that will configure any Prism Launcher instance to use the Apple Silicon native libraries from Tanmay's work.
 All you have to do is set the wrapper command and make sure you're using an M1-compatible JRE, and it should just work.